GHOSTOFSPARTA007/Weather-Forecast-App/README.md

 # Weather Forecast App

 A simple and clean weather forecast application built using **React + Vite**.
-It fetches real-time weather data using the **OpenWeather API** and displays temperature, humidity, windspeed, and overall conditions for any city.
+It fetches real-time weather data using the **OpenWeather API** and displays temperature, humidity, wind speed, and overall conditions for any city.

 ---